dagainz/Correlator/docs/quickstart.md

     docker network create correlator-net
     docker run --name correlator --net correlator-net -it -p 5140:514/tcp --mount source=correlator,target=/var/correlator correlator

-This will expose a bash prompt where you may run the CLI recipes on this page.
+This will build and run a container that exposes a bash prompt where you may run the CLI recipes on this page.

-## Build and install the package directly on a unix like system:
+### Build and install the package directly on a unix like system:

 This process details installing the python package in-place into a new python virtual environment.
 For more information about in-place installs, see